BurntSushi/blog/content/post/regex-internals.md

 But why have so many regex engines?
 The reason is essentially engineering: the implementation of regex engines with more functionality tends to search more slowly than regex engines that have less functionality.
-We could use only a single regex engine that supports all the functionality we want, namly the [`PikeVM`], but the search performance would likely be disappointing to a lot of users.
+We could use only a single regex engine that supports all the functionality we want, namely the [`PikeVM`], but the search performance would likely be disappointing to a lot of users.
 This fundamentally drives the addition of other engines.
 None of the other engines can support the full range of functionality provided by the